Skip to main content

 CLI

-The ONTAP Mediator cannot be initialized in ONTAP without a valid certificate authority (CA) certificate.
-Therefore, you need to add a valid certificate authority to the certificate store for peered clusters.
+When using ONTAP Mediator to monitor a SnapMirror active sync relationship, ONTAP Mediator cannot be initialized in ONTAP without a valid self-signed or certificate authority (CA) certificate.
+You add a valid certificate to the certificate store for peered clusters.
+When using ONTAP Mediator to monitor MetroCluster IP systems, HTTPS isn't used after the initial configuration; therefore, certificates aren't required.

 1. Find the ONTAP Mediator CA certificate from the ONTAP Mediator Linux VM/host software installation location cd /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config.